SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 ## Bulk Delete Exams

 **Intended Audience**: This document provides instructions for bulk deleting exams from the Reporting Data Warehouse.
-Knowledge of SQL and access to the production data warehouse is required.
+Knowledge of SQL and access to the production databases is required.
 Operations will find this useful if and only if a bulk delete operation is required.

 Deleting exams includes: